David207025/notex/README.md

 ### Creating Notebook

-To create a notebook, click on the three dots on the sidebar next to the Notex title and then press `New Notebook`.
+To create a notebook, click on the three dots on the sidebar next to the LTXNote title and then press `New Notebook`.

 After typing in the name, press enter or click away to create the file.